-Having successfully completed this programme you will be able to demonstrate:
+Having successfully completed this programme you will be able to demonstrate knowledge and understanding of:

-- A1. knowledge and conceptual understanding of the basic theoretical approaches and contemporary issues in financial accounting, management accounting and finance; - A2. the ability to evaluate and apply the core technical methods of accounting and finance in practical situations; - A3. a critical understanding of the principal current research issues in financial accounting, management accounting, and finance; - A4. the ability to apply knowledge and critical understanding by undertaking an original research project in the area of accounting or finance.
+- A1.
+The theoretical approaches and contemporary issues in financial accounting, management accounting and finance; - A2.
+The ability to evaluate and apply the core technical methods of accounting and finance in practical situations with varying complexity; - A3.
+The principal current research issues in financial accounting, management accounting, and finance; - A4.
+The area of accounting or finance, and apply this by undertaking an original research project.